AdobeDocs/commerce-admin.en/help/stores-purchase/order-status.md

 >[!NOTE]
 >
->A status setting cannot be unassigned from a state if the status is currently in use.
+>A status setting cannot be unassigned from a state if the status is in use.

 1. In the _Order Status_ grid, find the order status record to be unassigned.